ETH-DISCO/cluster-tutorial/README.md

 # b) Running Slurm jobs

-Alternatively you can also run larger tasks using Slurm jobs.
+Alternatively you can also run longer running tasks using Slurm jobs.
+Slurm jobs can run 72h while standard compute node processes can only live 12h.

 Here's a quick demo using MNIST.